Two decades after 9/11, Muslim Americans still fighting bias

 Ahmed Ali Akbar, 33, came to a different conclusion.

 Shortly after 9/11, some adults in his community arranged for an assembly at his school in Saginaw, Michigan, where he and other students talked about Islam and Muslims.
-Akbar poured his heart into the research.
-But he recalls his confusion at some of the questions: Where is bin Laden?
+But he recalls his confusion at some of the questions: Where is Osama bin Laden?
 What's the reason behind the attacks?

-"How am I supposed to know where Osama bin Laden is?
-I'm an American kid," he says.

-That period left him feeling like trying to change people's minds wasn't always effective, that some were not ready to listen.
+That period left him feeling like trying to change people's minds wasn't always effective.

 Akbar eventually turned his focus toward telling stories about Muslim Americans on his podcast "See Something Say Something."